Sports on TV for October 22-23 - WTOP News

 |6:30 p.m.

-GOLF — PGA Tour Champions: The Dominion Energy Charity Classic, Final Round, James River Course, Henrico, Va.
+GOLF — PGA Tour Champions: The Dominion Energy Charity Classic (Playoff ‥1), Final Round, James River Course, Henrico, Va.
 (Taped)

 |HORSE RACING